Posts Tagged ‘media’

 So that oddity caused me to send a quick note off to a BlackBerry PR rep to ask her about the March 4 launch date.
 Her response:

 “RIM announced the official name of the application storefront – BlackBerry App World – on March 4th.
 The company did not set March 4th as a launch date.
-I did see some articles that mistakenly said the store was announced on the 4th, but that was just the date the official name was released (the storefront was actually first announced in fall 2008).
+I did see some articles that mistakenly said the store was announced on the 4th, but that was just the date the official name was released xanax bars (the storefront was actually first announced in fall 2008).
 BlackBerry App World is on track to launch within the next month.”

 I sent the note and heard back from the rep about 1.5 hours later.
 Easy.
 But this experience brought home the point that Fred Wilson made on March 4 (ironically) about talking to the source to get a story right.
 It is so easy to send a quick note to a company or an individual to check on the facts of a story before publishing, but it’s easier to NOT send that note.
 Trust me - I’m as guilty of this as the next guy.
 I just happened to notice a discrepancy when I was researching the story; otherwise it’s doubtful that I would have sent that note to the PR rep at all.